jonathanklee/Sapio/README.md

 Sapio is the anagram of Open Source API.

-Sapio provides the compatibility matrix of an Android application with deGoogled bare Android Open Source Project (AOSP) devices, coupled or not with microG.
+Sapio provides the compatibility of an Android application running on a device without Google Play Services (i.e. deGoogled bare Android Open Source Project (AOSP) devices, coupled or not with microG).

 Sapio can serve as a lobbying tool by sharing compatibility matrices on social media to raise awareness among app developers about respecting users' personal data.